Pangako Sa 'Yo

 Pangako Sa 'Yo (international title: The Promise) is a Philippine television drama romance series broadcast by ABS-CBN.
 It stars Jericho Rosales and Kristine Hermosa.
 It aired on the network's evening line up from November 13, 2000 to September 20, 2002, replacing Labs Ko Si Babe and was replaced by Bituin.

-The series is streaming online on iWant and on YouTube via Jeepney TV during 4:00 PM and 4:30 PM.
+The series is streaming online on iWant and on YouTube via Jeepney TV.

+The soap opera centers on themes of wealth, politics, business socio economic climate, and the love between the rich and the poor.

 Plot

 The story begins with the romance between Amor de Jesús (Valdez) and Eduardo Buenavista (Gutierrez).
 Eduardo's mother, Doña Benita (Lorena), opposes the relationship because Amor is a housemaid and she wants Eduardo to marry Claudia Zalameda (Garcia) for political reasons.
 Doña Benita enlists Eduardo's older brother, Diego (Alarcon), who is also attracted to Amor, to separate them.
 Eduardo mistakenly believes Diego and Amor are involved when he sees Diego trying to sexually abuse her, leading him to marry Claudia.
 Pregnant and banished from the Buenavista hacienda, Amor returns to her mother in Manila, living at the Payatas dumpsite.
 She vows revenge on the Buenavista family upon learning of Eduardo's marriage to Claudia.

 After giving birth to her daughter, María Amor (Hermosa), Amor and her friend Lourdes (Austria-Ventura) survive by working in clubs.
 Amor catches the eye of a rich American, James Powers (Cooper), who brings her to the United States.
 She leaves María Amor and her mother, Chayong (Bautista), at the dumpsite, sending money to them periodically.
 James proves abusive, preventing Amor from returning home when a landslide hits the dumpsite.
 Believing her mother and daughter have died and retaliating for his abuses, Amor does not seek medical help when James had a stroke.
 He dies, and Amor inherits his fortune.

 Eduardo and Claudia have two children: Angelo (Rosales) and Lia (Sta.
 Maria).
 Eduardo serves as the governor of Punta Verde, while Claudia becomes the elusive queen of illegal gambling in the province.
 Angelo, a rebel, dislikes his father, whereas Lia is a sweet, devout Catholic teenager who cares deeply for her loved ones.

 Amor's daughter survives the landslide and is adopted by Isko (Daluz) and Belen Macaspac (Darren).
 They find drawings Eduardo made for Amor, signed “Ynamorata,” near the abandoned child and name her Ynamorata, later shortened to “Yna.”
 Isko and Belen have their own children: Caloy, who hates Yna, and teenager Flerida (Mendoza).

 Doña Benita regrets forcing Eduardo to marry Claudia, who turned out to be cruel.
 On her deathbed, she tries to confess to breaking Eduardo and Amor's relationship but dies before doing so.
 To atone for her sins, Doña Benita's spirit haunts the dreams of the grown Yna.